 “No, no.” Jimmy stammered, shaking his head.
 “Please, tell me, did two or three weeks ago, did you at the castle receive a letter from King Avotash Masirean?”

 “...Yes?
 I read it personally.
 It was my father’s job to answer back, though.
-I only read the letter and then delivered it to him.”
+I only read the letter and then delivered it to him.
+Even though it was still a few weeks from my twelfth birthday, it wasn't in any capacity of mine to respond yet to such affairs.”

 “W-When did your father say he would be sending troops?”
 Jimmy demanded.

 “I don’t know?
 My father doesn’t show me letters he writes back in reply.
-I may be the Prince but that’s still his own business.
-I’m not currently involved at all with the country's military affairs and to that end, they're definitely not your affairs.”
+Like I just mentioned, at that time, it literally was not my business to reply.
+Since I departured from the castle before my birthday which was only a few days ago, I’m still not currently involved at all with my country's military affairs or the affairs of Masirean of concerns governing the alliance... and to that end, they're definitely not your affairs, either.”

 “What in Yggdrasil’s name is going on?”
-Sairek demanded, beginning to lose his patience.
+Sairek demanded.

-“That letter… it’s not real, well no, it is real, but it’s a lie.
+“That letter… it’s not real—well no, it is real, but it’s a lie.
 A set up!
-Your father is being deceived by Masirean!”
+Your father is being deceived by Avotash Masirean!”

 Sairek abruptly felt goosebumps on his skin and his breath came out as if he was inflicted by a terrible bout of cold chills.
 He took a stumbling step back, until Cyial reached a hand to his back to steady him.
 Jimmy continued.